samirkut/samirkut.github.io/_posts/2018-12-29-X1-Extreme-Ubuntu-Part-1.md

 One thing to note is that this may not be as accurate as windows version since Linux is only seeing one IR device.
 From my understanding there are 2 IR cameras which make the detection more accurate in windows.

+## Hibernate

+Tried to hibernate (systemctl hibernate) but when the machine started up all the programs were gone.
+So for now this doesnt work.

 ## Summary